ewaldmire/ascender/docs/auth/oauth.md

 For the initial OAuth2 implementation, we use the most simple scope configuration, where the only valid scope keywords are 'read' and 'write'.

-Read and write scopes provide a mask layer over the RBAC permission system of Ascender.
+Read and write scopes provide a mask layer over the RBAC permission system of climber.
 In specific, a 'write' scope gives the authenticated user the full permissions the RBAC system provides, while 'read' scope gives the authenticated user only read permissions the RBAC system provides.